jcreech72/CreechCapstone/ReadMe.md

 25% of the fatalities wore an approved helmet
 3% of the data was unuseful.

+##Cleaning Data
+Pulled all data into one file and removed null values and dropped nulls totally only 22.
+Cleaning1.png Checked the data type and checked for outliers.
+As expected, noted the SEX to show more males than females, years to be split out between 2015 and 2021, an "Age" range median of 43 with a top range of 96.
+I was suprised to see the minimum range as 1.
+Without assuming it was an anomily or outlier due to there being other low-range ages as well.
+Cleaning2.png

 ## Python Notebook
 Review Data & Statistics (loaded cleaned csv file into Python notebook)